Updated 12/3/2019:

 The ChiCom Type 102E set is a repackaged, Chinese copy of the GRC-9 with a few changes.
 The North Vietnamese Army and VC used the Type 102E extensively in their assault on the south.

-The AN/GRC-9 was a late 1940’s development as an incremental improvement and replacement for the SCR-694/BC-1306 which itself was a replacement for the SCR-284.
-Due to a lack of any actual evidence to the contrary, it is widely understood that the GRC-9 did not see service in WWII as the war ended before it was ready for issue, or even available.
+WWII?
+The AN/GRC-9 was a mid-late 1940’s development as an incremental improvement and replacement for the SCR-694/BC-1306 which itself was a replacement for the SCR-284/BC-654.
+Due to a lack of any actual deployment evidence to the contrary, it is widely understood that the GRC-9 did not see service in WWII as the war ended (VJ Day) before it was available or even ready for issue.

-There is anecdotal evidence that a Contract date of 1945 was reported but Contract dates and subsequent production, receipt and fielding can be quite different.
-As WWII drew down many late war contracts were cancelled but we don’t know much about this apparent 1945 contract or any associated production run.
+However contract dates and subsequent procurement orders, production, receipt and fielding can be quite different.
+As WWII drew down many late war contracts were cancelled but we don’t know much about this contract or any associated, possible production run.

-A total of 63,972 SCR-284 sets were procured during WWII but none in 1945 as the SCR-694 took over and the end of the war was in sight.
+A total of 63,972 SCR-284 sets were procured during its run but none in 1945 as the SCR-694 took over and the end of the war was in sight.

 Its principal tactical use was in relatively short range networks that were beyond the range of the emerging FM voice sets coming into play at the time.
 With a planning range for CW of 30 miles ground/20 miles vehicular and 10 miles voice (TM 11-263 et al) it could meet that need.
 It could of course work over much further distances as the situation and conditions warranted but that was probably not its intended role.

-So how long did they remain in US military service, or in the hands of allies or Reserve units for that matter?
+So how long did the GRC-9 remain in US military service, or in the hands of allies or Reserve units for that matter?
 Not much information out there.
 Take a look at this shipping box stencil:

 This set was held at the Sacramento Army Depot (California) in the early 1970’s and was still “in the system”, tested and presumably ready for issue in April 1974.
 Note the “00” Country Code in the National Stock Number.
 This is the 2-digit code for United States (origin) and was added to the former 11 digit Federal Stock Number after 30 September 1974 as part of NATO supply and logistics standardization.